janeplural/Project2/admin/user_stories.md

-OTHER - USER STORIES

-User can create account

-User can log in / log out

-User edits/creates family settings
-  - User adds/edits caregivers, kids
-    - User adds names
-    - User adds profile image
-      - User can upload image from file (image uploader: Paperclip)
-      - User can upload image from FB (FB api)
+# <-- TO DO --> Add one more layer of detail with data fields #

 KIDS VIEW - USER STORIES

 User views Kids View
-  - User is able to see current time (zip code API) and daily events
+  - User is able to see current time (zip code api) and daily events
   - User is able to see timeline with current time marker
     -  Time marker is dynamic / moves through day (zip code api)